 Rock Climbing really became a separate sports activity in the United States in 1950s.
 One of the most famous climbs at the time was the first ascent of the Nose on El Capitan in 1958.
 The team, led by Warren Harding, took more than a month to reach the summit using aid techniques.
 This climb established the Yosemite Valley as a ‘home base’ for rock climbers and dirtbags through the following decades.

 Although climbing harnesses consisting of a single waist belt with gear loops had existed since the end of the 1800’s, the modern sitting harness with leg loops didn’t emerge until the 1960’s.
-TrollOpens in a new tab. manufactured the first climbing harness, and also helped to develop a lot of other equipment.
+Troll manufactured the first climbing harness, and also helped to develop a lot of other equipment.

-Read through this articleOpens in a new tab. for an explanation of different styles of climbing, including Aid, Sport, Trad, Solo, etc.
+Read through this article for an explanation of different styles of climbing, including Aid, Sport, Trad, Solo, etc.

-For a pretty comprehensive list of first ascents and big moments in climbing history, see this pageOpens in a new tab..
+For a pretty comprehensive list of first ascents and big moments in climbing history, see this page.

 Climbing Culture

 The stereotype of rock climbers as dirtbags, and the overall counter-culture movement really took off in the 1960’s.
 Lots of climbers lived in Yosemite and spent their days and nights climbing, drinking, and doing drugs.
-Groups like The VulgariansOpens in a new tab. broke the stigma that climbing was only for the rich and privileged, and helped advance the counter-culture of rock climbing.
+Groups like The Vulgarians broke the stigma that climbing was only for the rich and privileged, and helped advance the counter-culture of rock climbing.

-One of my favorite storiesOpens in a new tab. from “The Valley” in this era tells of a drug plane coming from Latin America that crashed up in the park.
+One of my favorite stories from “The Valley” in this era tells of a drug plane coming from Latin America that crashed up in the park.
 Due to the remote location, some of these dirtbag climbers got there first and looted the plane.
 While the dirtbag label has endured, climbers have done a good job shedding the substance abuse.

 In the first few decades of rock climbing, with aid climbing and expensive pitons, climbers didn’t give much thought to defacing a cliff.
 The regular procedure was to siege a cliff, hammering as much protection or aid into it as you could until you reached the top.
 Often at that point, you’d rappel back down and pull out your pitons.
 This broke off holds and left holes in the rock.
 Because of the limited popularity of climbing, they didn’t give it much thought.